sebastianpantin/Numerical-method-for-eyes-matlab/README.md

 Each of the models are simulated by using Fourier optics as a method to propagate light through the different mediums of the eye.

+If you want to contribute to the code, please fork the repository and make a pull request when you want to merge changes.